 The Investigative Mindset

-Google as an investigative tool, such as reverse CA phone search
+Google as an investigative tool, such as reverse ON phone search

 Social media & investigative web basics using open source intel